WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 behaviors to types without inheritance or other runtime techniques.
 These properties have never been implemented in Swift before.
 Yet, they are the unique strengths of Swift Macro.

+However, what brings Swift Macro advantages also brings traps and pitfalls.
+This is an independent topic that we will discuss in the following post.